TablePress/TablePress/readme.txt

 Changes in recent versions are shown below.
 For earlier changes, please see the [changelog history](https://tablepress.org/info/#changelog).

+= Version 2.2.1 =

+* Further protection against bugs in other plugins that interfere with the loading of JavaScript files, causing the TablePress admin screens to be unusable, was added.

 = Version 2.2 =

 **Improvements around table styling**